-Currency vs Money are the two words that are used in our everyday life and are often confused as being the similar thing.
+Currency vs Money is the two words that are used in our everyday life and are often confused as being a similar thing.
 The terms Money and Currency at glance would appear to be synonyms but they are not.
 Further, they are sometimes used interchangeably in several scenarios.
 There are several different theories that suggest how currency and money are separate from one other.
-However, several theories also state that there is kind of thing is as bad money and good money.
-Good money can be considered to be gold, silver etc. while on another hand bad money can be considered to be the currency.
+However, several theories also state that there is a kind of thing is as bad money and good money.
+Good money can be considered to be gold, silver, etc. while on another hand bad money can be considered to be the currency.
 This is often confusing, now let’s try to get back to the basics.

 The coins and bills that one may carry with oneself aren’t technically money but are currency.
-Most likely, they’re a kind of fiat currency or currency which has no intrinsic value.
+Most likely, they’re a kind of fiat currency or currency that has no intrinsic value.
 In the past, rare metals like silver and gold were used to be considered as money, but today’s money has become far more intangible and is defined by the functions that it can fulfill.

-Let’s now define money which has to be the medium of exchange, a store of value, a unit of account and a payment standard.
+Let’s now define money which has to be the medium of exchange, a store of value, a unit of account, and a payment standard.

 In this article, we discuss the key differences between Money vs Currency.

 Money vs Currency Infographics

 Here we provide you with the top 6 difference between Money vs Currency